Portuguese India: Vasco da Gama lands in India

-The first Portuguese encounter with the subcontinent was on 20 May 1498 when Vasco da Gama reached Calicut on the Malabar Coast.
-Anchored off the coast of Calicut, the Portuguese invited native fishermen on board and immediately bought some Indian items.
-One Portuguese accompanied the fishermen to the port and met with a Tunisian Muslim.
-On the advice of this man, Gama sent a couple of his men to Ponnani to meet with ruler of Calicut, the Zamorin.
-Over the objections of Arab merchants, Gama managed to secure a letter of concession for trading rights from the Zamorin, Calicut's ruler.
-But, the Portuguese were unable to pay the prescribed customs duties and price of his goods in gold.
+The first Portuguese encounter with the subcontinent was on 20 May 1498, when Vasco da Gama reached Calicut, now Kozhikode, on the Malabar Coast.
+Anchored off the coast of Calicut, the Portuguese invited native fishermen on board and bought some Indian items.
+One Portuguese convict accompanied the fishermen to the port and met with a Tunisian Muslim, who greeted him in Castillian Spanish, saying, "May the Devil take you!
+What brought you here?"
+On the advice of this man, Gama sent a small group of his men to Ponnani to meet with the ruler of Calicut, the Zamorin.
+Over the objections of Arab merchants, Gama managed to secure a letter of concession for trading rights from the Zamorin, but the Portuguese were unable to pay the prescribed customs duties and price of his goods in gold.

-Later Calicut officials temporarily detained Gama's Portuguese agents as security for payment.
-This, however, annoyed Gama, who carried a few natives and sixteen fishermen with him by force.
+Later, Calicut officials temporarily detained Gama's Portuguese agents as security for payment.
+This angered Gama, who captured several natives and sixteen fishermen, whom he took with him by force.

-Nevertheless, Gama's expedition was successful beyond all reasonable expectation, bringing in cargo that was worth sixty times the cost of the expedition.
+Da Gama left for Portugal in August 1498, landing in January 1499.
+Whilst the valuable items he brought back with him were few, they ignited a "fever of excitement and activity" at the opportunities for wealth that they represented.

 Pedro Álvares Cabral

-Pedro Álvares Cabral sailed to India, marking the arrival of Europeans to Brazil on the way, to trade for pepper and other spices, negotiating and establishing a factory at Calicut, where he arrived on 13 September 1500.
-Matters worsened when the Portuguese factory at Kozhikode was attacked by surprise by the locals, resulting in the death of more than fifty Portuguese.
-Cabral was outraged by the attack on the factory and seized ten Arab merchant ships anchored in the harbour, killing about six hundred of their crew and confiscating their cargo before burning the ships.
+Pedro Álvares Cabral sailed to India to trade for black pepper and other spices and arrived at Calicut on 13 September 1500, where he established a factory.
+When Cabral seized a ship belonging to a resident of the city as part of a dispute with the Zamorin, the factory was attacked by the city's residents, resulting in the deaths of more than fifty Portuguese.
+Cabral was outraged by the attack on the factory and seized ten Arab merchant vessels anchored in the harbor, killing about six hundred of their crew, confiscating their cargo, and burning the ships.
 Cabral also ordered his ships to bombard Calicut for an entire day in retaliation for the violation of the agreement.
-In Cochin and Cannanore Cabral succeeded in making advantageous treaties with the local rulers.
-Cabral started the return voyage on 16 January 1501 and arrived in Portugal with only 4 of 13 ships on 23 June 1501.

-In 1502, the Portuguese built a trade post in Pulicat because its location at the mouth of a lagoon made it a great natural harbor.
+Despite Cabral's use of mass violence, he succeeded in making advantageous treaties with local rulers in Cochin and Cannanore.
+Cabral embarked upon his return voyage on 16 January 1501 and arrived in Portugal on 23 June 1501 with only 4 of the 13 ships with which he had begun the journey.